maysj-omb/heatmap/README.md

 ```

 ## Use:
-See example notebook for use to get started.
+See example notebook to get started.

 ## Common Problems and F.A.Q.'s:
 - I am having trouble plotting geometries alongside my heatmap: